-The NewSpace Systems NFSS-411 Fine Sun Sensor is a TRL 9 unit with demonstrated in-orbit lifetimes of more than 5 years in Low Earth Orbit (LEO).
-The front surface is a synthetic sapphire window with a reflective metal coating beneath and slits are etched in the metal and sunlight passes through them and through an optical filter onto a sensor.
+A sun sensor determines a spacecraft’s orientation with respect to the sun.
+The front surface of the NewSpace Systems (NSS) Aquila-D02 (NFSS-411) sensor is a synthetic sapphire window with a reflective metal coating beneath it.
+Slits are etched in the metal and sunlight passes through them and through an optical filter onto a sensor.

 Hywel: Hello everybody.
 I’m your host, Hywel Curtis and I’d like to welcome you to ‘The Space Industry’ by satsearch, where we share stories about the companies taking us into orbit.
 In this podcast, we delve into the opinions and expertise of the people behind the commercial space organizations of today who could become the household names of tomorrow.

 Before we get started with the episode, remember, you can find out more information about the suppliers, products, and innovations that are mentioned in this discussion on the global marketplace for space at satsearch.com.